alexbakertech/agent-runtime/README.md

 # Agent Runtime

-> A transparent runtime for tool-augmented LLM agents, designed for iterative development and system-level control.
+> A transparent runtime and debugging environment for tool-augmented LLM agents, designed for iterative development and system-level control.

 ## Status

-**Planning — v0.1 Design Phase**

-This repository is currently focused on defining a minimal, deterministic agent harness before implementation begins.

-The goal of this phase is to establish:
-- a clear execution model
-- strict system boundaries
-- a small, well-defined tool surface
-- observable and debuggable behavior
+**Active Development — Early Runtime + Sandbox Extraction Phase**

+Core runtime features are implemented and are being refactored into modular sandboxes for improved transparency, debuggability, and composability.
+This project is transitioning from a unified runtime interface into a system of focused, reusable components.

 ## Objective

-Design and implement a **local-first agent runtime** that:
+Design and implement a **local-first agent runtime and development environment** that:

 - operates through a controlled execution loop
-- allows a model to request tools when needed
+- enables explicit tool interaction and validation
-- enforces validation and execution boundaries
+- provides full visibility into prompt construction and execution
-- produces fully inspectable execution traces
+- supports step-by-step inspection and intervention
+- exposes internal state for debugging and refinement

-This project prioritizes **control and transparency** over abstraction.
+This project prioritizes **control, transparency, and inspectability** over abstraction.

-## v0.1 Scope
+## Current Scope (v0.x)

 ### Included

 - single-agent execution loop
-- local model integration (e.g., `llama.cpp`)
+- local and OpenAI-compatible model integration
-- small, read-only toolset
+- context inspection and modification
+- runtime step-through execution
 - structured run state
-- full trace logging
+- execution trace visibility
-- validation and stop logic
+- integrated UI for chat and runtime interaction

-### Explicitly Excluded
+### Explicitly Excluded (for now)

-- long-term memory
+- long-term memory systems
 - vector search / embeddings
-- subagents or planners
-- external APIs
-- write/delete operations
+- multi-agent orchestration
-- autonomous background execution
+- persistent autonomous execution
+- production deployment infrastructure

-## Architecture Plan (v0.1)
+## Architecture Direction

-The system will be implemented as a small set of explicit components:
+The system is being decomposed into focused, composable sandboxes:

+- `/sandbox/context`
+  Prompt construction, message control, and context inspection

+- `/sandbox/tools`
+  Tool definition, validation, and execution simulation

+- `/sandbox/runtime`
-- /runtime # agent loop and orchestration
+  Step-by-step agent execution loop and trace inspection
-- /adapters # model interface (llama.cpp)
-- /tools # tool definitions
-- /executors # tool implementations
-- /state # run context tracking
-- /logging # execution trace
-- /validation # guardrails and checks

-Each component will be implemented independently to maintain clarity and control.
+- `/studio`
+  Unified workspace for composing and running agent configurations

+These sandboxes isolate core concerns and will be composed into a cohesive development environment.

-## Execution Model (Planned)
+## Execution Model

-The runtime will operate as a bounded loop:
+The runtime operates as a bounded, inspectable loop:

 1. Receive user input
-2. Send context + tool definitions to the model
+2. Compile context (system prompt + messages + tool definitions)
+3. Send request to model
-3. Inspect model output
+4. Inspect model output
-4. If a tool is requested:
+5. If a tool is requested:
    - validate the request
    - execute the tool
    - append result to state
-5. Repeat until:
+6. Repeat until:
    - a final answer is produced, or
    - a termination condition is met

-## Initial Tool Set (Planned)

-The first version will include a minimal, deterministic set of tools:
+This execution flow is exposed directly in the Runtime Sandbox, where each step can be observed, paused, and modified.

+## Context Model

+The system distinguishes between:

+- **Transcript** — the canonical record of actual messages
+- **Runtime Context** — the editable message set used for the next execution
+- **Effective Context** — the final compiled input sent to the model

+This separation enables controlled experimentation without mutating source history.

+## Tools

+The initial toolset is intentionally minimal and deterministic:

 - `list_files`
 - `read_file`
 - `search_text`
 - `get_time`

-All tools will be:
+All tools are:

 - read-only
 - scoped
 - predictable in output

+The Tools Sandbox provides a dedicated interface for inspecting, defining, and testing tool behavior independently of the runtime loop.

-## Execution Constraints (v0.1)
+## Execution Constraints

 - maximum **5–8 steps per run**
 - strict validation of all tool calls
 - bounded tool output
 - no background or recursive execution

+These constraints enforce predictable and debuggable behavior.

 ## Success Criteria

-v0.1 will be considered complete when the runtime can:
+The current phase is successful when the system can:

 - correctly select and invoke tools
 - chain simple tool calls when required
 - avoid hallucinating data not retrieved
 - terminate cleanly without unnecessary looping
 - produce a clear, inspectable execution trace
+- expose the effective context sent to the model
+- allow controlled modification of runtime state for testing

 ## Development Approach

-This project will be developed incrementally:
+Development follows an iterative, systems-oriented approach:

 - define → implement → observe → refine

+Each component is designed to be:

+- explicit in behavior
+- observable in execution
+- modular in structure
+- reusable across workflows

+The system evolves by increasing visibility and control before increasing capability.

+## Product Direction

+Agent Runtime is evolving into a **development environment for building and debugging agent systems**.

-The focus is on building a system that is:
+The focus is not on abstracting complexity away, but on:

+- exposing internal state
+- enabling controlled experimentation
+- providing deterministic execution surfaces
+- supporting iterative refinement of agent behavior

+This positions the project as a foundation for higher-level agent systems and workflows.

+## Repository Structure (Planned)

+- `/sandbox`
+- `/context`
+- `/tools`
+- `/runtime`
-- predictable
+- `/studio`
-- debuggable
+- `/lib`
-- extensible through iteration
+- `/runtime-core`

 ## Repository Strategy

 - `dev` — active development
 - `main` — curated, stable snapshots

+Future modules may be extracted into reusable libraries as the architecture stabilizes.

 ## License

-This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License, Version 2.0.
+See the [LICENSE](LICENSE) file for details.

 ## Author